 There are no special reception centres to accommodate asylum seekers for public interest or public order reasons.
 In Lower Austria, a refugee centre was opened at the border with the Czech Republic for unaccompanied minor refugees who had become maladjusted.
 This reception centre in Drasenhofen had to be closed due to public protests and a report by the child and juvenile Ombudsstelle.
+The Following a complaint lodged by one asylum seeker placed in Drasenhofen the Administrative Court of Lower Austria came to the conclusion that the conditions in Drasenhofen violated the law.
+It even led to a criminal procedure against the right wing Landesrat Waldhäusl (Freedom Party) because of the suspicion that it had abused the power of office.
+The procedure is still pending as of February 2022.

 Until the end of 2020, asylum seekers who violated house rules were sometimes placed in less favourable reception centres in remote areas, although these sanctions are not foreseen by law.
 This practice has not been officially confirmed by the authorities but was reported by the persons concerned.
 There are no reports yet whether this practice has continued following the take over of BBU GmbH in December 2020.
 Although the freedom of movement is considered as not being limited in this case, presence at night is compulsory.
 In 2020, Basic care services on the federal level was reduced in 82 cases and withdrawn in 42 cases.
-There is no information on the reasons for this reduction and withdrawal.
+There is no information on the reasons for this reduction and withdrawal.358